Glebius01/Glebius01.github.io/Investigating with Splunk.md

 ## Summary:

-Medium difficulty investigation using Splunk on TryHackMe.
-[Link to this challenge.]([TryHackMe | Investigating with Splunk](https://tryhackme.com/room/investigatingwithsplunk))
+Medium difficulty investigation using Splunk on TryHackMe. <a href="https://tryhackme.com/room/investigatingwithsplunk" target="_blank" rel="noopener noreferrer">Link to this challenge</a>

 ## Scenario: